 Well, don’t you fret.
-As a wellness writer, I’m going to give you the lowdown on a simple, straightforward strategy you can get started on right away.
+As a wellness writer and ghostwriter, I’m going to give you the lowdown on a simple, straightforward strategy you can get started on right away.
 Now don’t get me wrong, at some point you need to craft a comprehensive medical marketing strategy that covers all bases but using this framework will get your marketing off to a good start.

 There are the three essential components you need to cover in your 2021 healthcare marketing master plan.

 1. Who are your people?